istio/istio/doc/rule-dsl.md

 If more than one property-value pair is provided, then all of the corresponding headers must match for the rule to apply.

-The `source` and `http` fields can both be set in the `match` object in which case both criteria must pass.
+The `source` and `httpHeaders` fields can both be set in the `match` object in which case both criteria must pass.
 For example, the following rule only applies if the source of the request is "reviews:v2" AND the "Cookie" header containing "user=jason" is present.